-Understanding Projectile Motion : Derivations
+Understanding Projectile Motion with Derivations

-“Formulae give you Marks but Derivations give you Understanding !
+“Formulae give you Marks, but derivations give you understanding!

-Equation of Trajectory
+1. Equation of Trajectory for the Projectile

-Most Important Tip that fixes everything related to Projectile !
+Most Important Tip that fixes everything related to Projectile!

 Divide this whole 2-D situation into separate 1-D problems (X and Y)